MannanB/TinyR1/README.md

 ### More Tokens, More Compute, More Parameters
 As always, throwing more data, more parameters and more processing power can improve a model.

+### Higher Rank LoRA / no LoRA
+In order to speed up training, I decided to add LoRA adapters.
+However, it isn't clear whether this is impeding on RL's ability, or if the rank is too low for the policy to learn what it needs to.